extremepayne/High-Score/README.md

 And that's all you need to know to navigate the program!
 If you're still confused, you can check out the wiki on this repo's [Github page](https://github.com/extremepayne/High-Score).

 ## Versioning explanation
-The project was originally programmed without git, so the opening comments still have some of the version history.
+The project was originally programmed without git, so the file marked `old_version_history` still has some of the version history.
-Also, version 2.0 was stopped in development and contains no changes to the code.
-The file marked v1.3 has the current version.
+The file marked v1.3 has the current version (v1.3.3).

 ## License
 Just a standard MIT license.
 Check `LICENSE.md` for more info.